Policies and Standards (Graduate)

 If a student is enrolled in a class, has never attended and did not drop the course before the published deadline, tuition will be charged to the student’s account, unless the instructor’s signature has been obtained.
 If the student obtains the instructor’s signature, tuition is not charged, but a $100 late registration fee is assessed.
 In addition, there may be an impact on financial aid, if applicable.

-The add/drop form may be obtained from the Student Services Center, filled in, instructor signature obtained, and returned to the Student Services Center by the appropriate dates that impact fee assessment.
+The add/drop form may be obtained from Student Financial Services, filled in, instructor signature obtained, and returned to Student Financial Services by the appropriate dates that impact fee assessment.
 The add/drop form may also be found online at https://www.plu.edu/registrar/documents/.

 Withdrawal from the University

 Students are entitled to withdraw honorably from the University if their record is satisfactory and all financial obligations are satisfied.
 Students must complete and sign the “Notification of Student’s Withdrawal” form in Student Financial Services.
 The student should also notify the graduate program advisor or administrator.
 Partial tuition refunds may be available depending on when the student withdraws.
 Refer to the Tuition and Fees section of this catalog for more information.
 Grades of W will appear on the student’s transcript for the term.